Best Facts about Alcatraz Island in San Francisco that Will Blow Your Mind

 These spirits were described as having one arm and a wing instead of the other arm.
 They survived by eating anything that approached the island.

 Reports were often made of the ghosts of prisoners and soldiers seen roaming the island by the guards.
-Even one of Alcatraz prison’s own wardens, Warden Johnston, was said to have heard the sound a woman’s wailing coming from the prison’s walls as he was leading a group on a tour of the facility.
+Even one of Alcatraz prison’s wardens, Warden Johnston, was said to have heard the sound of a woman’s wailing coming from the prison’s walls as he was leading a group on a tour of the facility.

 The stories did not stop there.
-Since the 1940s many inhabitants of the island or visitors have reported ghostly appearances and unexplained deaths have also occurred where the deceased had previously yelled about seeing a deathly looking creature in the cell with him.
+Since the 1940s, many inhabitants of the island or visitors have reported ghostly appearances, and unexplained deaths have also occurred where the deceased had previously yelled about seeing a deathly-looking creature in the cell with him.

 Today, many visitors to the “haunted” prison report hearing men’s voices, screams, whistles, clanging metal and terrifying screams, especially near the dungeon.